by Amaliah Team in Lifestyle on 20th April, 2020

 8. Good Deeds

-There are many ways in which you can carry out good deeds over the month and ways in which you can help to bring ease to those affected by COVID-19.
+There are many ways in which you can carry out good deeds over the month and ways in which you can help to bring ease to those in the community.

 While fasting is an important part of Ramadan, if you are exempt because of your period, pregnancy, sickness or other reasons, you can still benefit from Ramadan.